johnmartel/jenkins-job-dsl-script-validator-plugin/README.md

 }
 ```

+### Dependencies Version Conflicts

+Having dependencies on Jenkins artifacts means that this comes with **LOTS** of version conflicts.
+As we believe in
+reproducible builds, we always resolve our conflicts explicitly.
+If you are like us, head over to
+[build.gradle](build.gradle) for a hint on the conflict resolutions we had to resolve, you might want to do the same.

 ## References

 The following were used to develop this plugin, many thanks to their authors and the community behind them: